S&P 500 to exclude Snap after voting rights debate

 3 Min Read

-NEW YORK (Reuters) - The S&P 500 will start excluding companies that issue multiple classes of shares, managers of the index said on Monday, a move that effectively bars Snap Inc after its decision to offer stock with no voting rights.
+NEW YORK (Reuters) - The S&P 500 .SPX will start excluding companies that issue multiple classes of shares, managers of the index said on Monday, a move that effectively bars Snap Inc (SNAP.N) after its decision to offer stock with no voting rights.

 The decision takes effect starting Tuesday, according to a statement by the manager of the widely used benchmark, S&P Dow Jones Indices LLC.